lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 CoAP is an application protocol, so CoAP compression requires installing common Rules between the two SCHC instances.
 SCHC compression may apply at two different levels: at IP and UDP in the LPWAN network and another at the application level for CoAP.
 These two compressions may be independent.
 Both follow the same principle described in {{RFC8724}}.
 As different entities manage the CoAP compression at different levels, the SCHC Rules driving the compression/decompression are also different.
 The {{RFC8724}} describes how to use SCHC for IP and UDP headers.
 This document specifies how to apply SCHC compression to CoAP headers.

 SCHC compresses and decompresses headers based on common contexts between Devices.
 SCHC context includes multiple Rules.
-Each Rule can match the header fields and specific values or ranges of values.
+Each Rule can match the header fields to specific values or ranges of values.
 If a Rule matches, the matched header fields are replaced by the RuleID and the Compression Residue that contains the residual bits of the compression.
 Thus, different Rules may correspond to different protocol headers in the packet that a Device expects to send or receive.

 A Rule describes the packets' entire header with an ordered list of fields descriptions; see section 7 of {{RFC8724}}.
 Thereby each description contains the field ID (FID), its length (FL), and its position (FP), a direction indicator (DI) (upstream, downstream, and bidirectional), and some associated Target Values (TV).
 The direction indicator is used for compression to give the best TV to the FID when these values differ in the transmission direction.
-So a field may be described several times depending on the asymmetry of its possible TVs.
+So a field may be described several times.

 A Matching Operator (MO) is associated with each header field description.
 The Rule is selected if all the MOs fit the TVs for all fields of the incoming header.
 A Rule cannot be selected if the message contains an unknown field to the SCHC compressor.